Individual with whom I worked with: Mick Smirthwaite

 Figure 1 – Pre-massage photo of scar and abdomen

 Mick mixed aromatherapy oils: primose, geranium and sage mixed with a base oil and applied superficial effleurage to the abdomen.
 I was invited to palpate the client’s abdomen.
-The right side felt firmer than the right side.
+The right side felt firmer than the left side.
 There was more scar tissue between the fascia and abdominal muscle.
 Mick used light pinching movements to breakdown the scar tissue.
 The massage helped to ease the scar tissue and also lightened the colour of the scar.
 Mick invited me to palpate the client’s abdomen.
 I could definitely feel that the tissue on the right side of the abdomen was not as firm as it was before the massage.

 Figure 2 – client’s abdomen post massage

 Client complained of pain in the neck/shoulder area.
 Mick palpated both sides of the neck.
 I palpated deeply into the top of the shoulder on the right side and invited me to do the same.
 The palpation was deep into the first intercostal rib.
 He explained that there are usually trigger points in this area and that STR can be applied to ease tension in the neck using a pin and stretch technique.
 He demonstrated the technique which involved palpating deep into the tissue of the neck to find the first rib and to slowly turn the head slightly.
-The technique is repeated until the trigger point eases and the client visibly relaxed.
+The technique is repeated until the trigger point eases and the client visibly relaxes.
 I was invited to practise the technique on the client.
 Mick also demonstrated on how to apply a traction stretch of the neck.
-He showed me where to place my hands underneath the upper back and neck, to keep the thumbs relaxed and the rest forearms and elbows on the couch before lengthening the client’s neck.
+He showed me where to place my hands underneath the upper back and neck, to keep the thumbs relaxed and rest the forearms and elbows on the couch before lengthening the client’s neck.
 I practised the technique a couple of times.
 It looked a nice stretch and the client appeared to enjoy it.

 Client 2 – has been a client of Mick’s for about 5 years.
 He has a history of issues in his lower back and hip after a car accident.
 He also suffered whiplash as a result of the accident.
 He regularly sees a Personal Trainer to help him building up the muscle strength in his back and hip.
 He currently has an issue with his hip flexor.
 He also has a DVT in his lower left leg.
 The strength in his left glute his reduced – the right hip is stronger.
 He also has a tight iliopsoas.

-Upon inspection it was clear that there was a slight misalignment of the hip due to a tight glutes on the left side of the body.
+Upon inspection it was clear that there was a slight misalignment of the hip due to tight glutes on the left side of the body.
 Mick applied massage and STR at the insertion (Greater Trochanter) for the Gluteus Medius muscle on both left and right side of the body.
 A ball was placed between the client’s feet and the client was instructed to squeeze the ball and lift legs, when the STR was applied.
 This was a very good example of the therapist using the client’s energy rather than his own.
 Mick also performed joint mobilisation of the hip.

 Mick massaged the client’s left upper back which was visibly more raised than the right side.
 I was invited to massage the right hamstring.
 Upon effleurage the hamstring felt tighter on the medial side (semimembranosus).
 I applied effleurage, petrissage and STR.
-Mick suggested that I apply the STR on the opposite of the couch, as it would give me easier access to the medial side of the upper leg.
+Mick suggested that I apply the STR from the opposite side of the couch, as it would give me easier access to the medial side of the upper leg.
 He demonstrated the technique and I applied it solo.
 The muscles felt much looser.

 The client moved into supine position and Mick applied STR at the insertion point of the Rectus Femoris on the right leg, which was very tight.
 He also performed fascia release because the client’s right leg was turning out.